 At two Emerson companies - Rosemount and Micro Motion - I had the chance to learn publication, release management, and translation.

 Language acquisition and critical analysis were now my best allies.
-I was instrumental in helping build a 14-language structured authoring system based on DITA XML and XSLT.
+I was instrumental in helping to build a 14-language structured authoring system based on DITA XML and XSLT.

-Determined to drive further into user experience, I sought out opportunities to build scaleable, data-driven web sites and devices.
+Determined to drive further into user experience, I sought out opportunities to build scaleable, responsive, data-driven web sites and devices.

 My programming background made creating advanced prototypes in tools like Axure a natural fit.

-I've developed not only a strong understanding of analytics but an ability to craft custom insights and implement code for tracking new activity.
+I developed not only a strong understanding of analytics but an ability to craft custom insights and implement code for tracking new activity.

 Most of the time - especially in Agile - whiteboard sessions with developers are the best tool.
 The next step up is low-fi in Axure.
 For higher-fidelity mockups, I rely principally on Sketch.
 Tour below.